Merging legacy City and St George's resources

 One-to-one tutorials

-These 50-minute online tutorials are available throughout the academic year.
+These 50-minute online tutorials are available throughout the academic year online and in person.

 We do not offer a proofreading service, but we can look at work before you submit it, help you to identify language errors and indicate areas for improvement.
-We can also comment on areas such as structure, overall clarity and use of sources.
-We will not comment on content.
+We can also comment on things such as structure, overall clarity and use of sources.
+We cannot comment on content.

 Moodle